(ITE) hearing aids, made popular

 prevents sound from going into the ear.
 Feedback occurs

-you or the child with hearing aids have an upper respiratory
+or a child with hearing aids have an upper respiratory

 infection (URI)?
 If the URI affects the ear, the eardrum